Nuukem/openvpn-pushover-client-connection/README.md

 # OpenVPN Pushover on Client Connection
-OpenVPN scripts to send an alert via Pushover when a User Connects and Disconnects.
+OpenVPN scripts to send an alert via <a href="https://pushover.net">Pushover</a> when a User Connects and Disconnects.

 Copy the two scripts into
 ```